BrandonDell/Employee_Tracker_SQL/README.md

 so that the user can organize and plan their business.

 ## Motivation
-The motivation to create this note taker is so that the user will be able to write and save notes so that they can organize their thoughts and keep track of tasks that need to be completed.
+The motivation to create this applition was to streamline tracking of employees information to help organzie the business's most important asset, their employees.

 ## What does it solve and provide?
-This application will help display a note taker that will start and complete task and notes that will help users organize their work and personal efforts.
+This application will display the first and last name of each employee along with the department and role they are in.
+It will also keep track of salary and which manager is in charge of that employee.

 ## Features
-This task list maker will allow users to create new tasks or notes that will be saved and listed until completed/deleted.
+This list of questions will help employers keep track and manager employee's information

 ## License
 MIT